versionone/VersionOne.SDK.NET.APIClient/README.md

 When you create a new asset in the APIClient you need to specify the "context" of another asset that will be the parent.
 For example, if you create a new Story asset you can specify which Scope it should be created in.

-How to get a new Story asset template in the context of a Scope asset This code will create a Story asset in the context of Scope with ID 1012:
+### How to add a new Story asset template in the context of a Scope asset

+This code will create a Story asset in the context of Scope with ID 1012:

 ```csharp